Learn About Current Projects

 H.K.
 Porter Brownfield Site Cleanup

 Backed by a nearly $1 million federal grant, the City continues cleanup and redevelopment planning for the 12-acre H.K.
 Porter site.
-Nine companies have submitted sealed demolition bids, which were opened during the July 7 meeting of the Board of Public Works and Safety.
-The bids are currently under review.

 Destination Downtown Master Planning